Free e-Newsletter

 U.S. Job loss?
-A look in the mirror
+Look in the mirror

 While watching the opening and closing ceremonies of the 2008 Beijing Olympic Games, I, and the entire world, was in awe of how well the Chinese handled both shows: their precision in execution, the teamwork and coordination of all the people involved in the displays of elegance and entertainment as well as those operating the equipment, lighting and audio in the background.